Merck/Sapiens/README.md

 ## Acknowledgements

-BioPhi is based on antibody repertoires from the Observed Antibody Space:
+Sapiens is based on antibody repertoires from the Observed Antibody Space:

 > Kovaltsuk, A., Leem, J., Kelm, S., Snowden, J., Deane, C. M., & Krawczyk, K. (2018).
 Observed Antibody Space: A Resource for Data Mining Next-Generation Sequencing of Antibody Repertoires.
 The Journal of Immunology, 201(8), 2502–2509. https://doi.org/10.4049/jimmunol.1800708